108-olu/AI-Applications-Portfolio/README.md

 ## 📝 Notes from Key Topics Covered

-> Below are comprehensive notes from eight different class sessions.
+> Below are comprehensive notes from nine different class sessions.
 Each note includes quick descriptions of key topics and concepts discussed.

 * **A02\_Class\_Note\_1.md**
   *Description:* \ Recent Advancements and Future Trends in AI